Structured, Color-Coded Spelling Program

 Year One is geared toward 3rd grade but can be used with older children who either need extra practice or who have not yet use a rules-based spelling program.

-(see Philoposhy section below if considering use before 3rd grade.)
+(see Philosophy section below if considering use before 3rd grade.)

 There are a total of 31 weeks in Spell By Color Year One, averaging 4 lessons per week.

-This gives you a few weeks remaining to focus on sight words that don't fit well into any spelling rule but are age-appropriate to learn.
+This leaves you a few weeks remaining in the school year to focus on age-appropriate sight words that don't fit well into any spelling rule.

 Prerequisite: These lessons assume the child has an understanding of the basic phonetics - the sounds that each individual letter can